ziflar/Extract_Email/README.md

 # Extract_Email

-this python file help to extract a mailing list from a text file my python file help you to extract all email from a texte file toa best used list of mail list
+This python Script help us to extract a mailing list from a text file to best useful mail's list

 # How to use

 Open a terminal